jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 Maximizing expected value is **not rational**.

 Now, this is not to say that it is *irrational*, necessarily.
-There are many situations in which the rational thing to do is to take the action with the highest expected value.
 My point here is only that “EV-max action” and “rational action” are not synonymous.
-The most rational action to take is the one that leads to the best outcome.
-The EV-max action is the result of a particular mathematical computation.
+The most rational action to take is the one that leads to the best outcome, whereas the EV-max action is the result of a particular mathematical computation.
 It is absolutely *possible* that these two objects are isomorphic: that the EV-max action is always also the most rational.
 But this is certainly not obvious a priori, and needs to be carefully justified.